 The objective of the training is to increase understanding of the HRMD WG members about Agile leadership and its possible application in the public administration.
-Four modules will be spread over 5 days (3 hours of training each day), from 05 to 09 October 2020.
+Three modules will be spread over 5 days (3 hours of training each day).

 The training is intended for the members of the ReSPA Working group on Human Resources Management and Development and has been planned in the ReSPA Programme of Work for 2020.